kurodasense/easyMall/README.md

 # easyMall
-this is my homework with php
+this is my homework with php, html5 and javascript